MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 <!-- fwlink 2134779 for for a few thing to know -->

 > [!IMPORTANT]
->> The capability to promote Project Oakdale environments to Common Data Service won’t be available at public preview, but is expected to be available by general availability (GA).
+> The capability to promote Project Oakdale environments to Common Data Service isn't be available at public preview, but is expected to be available by general availability (GA).

 The high-level flow and business rules for promoting a Project Oakdale environment follow.